terwer/siyuan-plugin-publisher/README.md

 ## Recent critical updates and bug fixes

+- Zhihu platform supports automatic image upload
 - When the Picgo plugin is not installed, some platforms can use the built-in image upload, such as Cnblogs, Typecho, WordPress
-- [General release] The Hexo platform supports custom Yaml
 - Platforms that do not support image link replacement use the platform's own image upload, such as Zhihu, Notion, adapting...
 - All platforms migrated to official forward proxy
 - Support replacing picture bed image links with Picgo plugin